Subscribe to the Timescale Newsletter

 A Real-World Example of Time-Series Analysis

 If you open a health app on your phone, you will see all sorts of categories, from step count to noise level or heart rate.
-By clicking on “show all data” in any of these categories, you will get an almost endless scroll (depending on when you bought the phone) of step counts, which were timestamped when the data was sampled.
+By clicking “show all data” in any of these categories, you will get an almost endless scroll (depending on when you bought the phone) of step counts, timestamped with the sampling time.

-This is the raw data of the step count time series.
-Remember, this is just one of many parameters sampled by your smartphone or smartwatch.
-While many parameters don’t mean much to most people (yes, I’m looking at you, heart rate variability), when combined with other data, these parameters can give you estimations on overall quantifiers, such as cardio fitness.
+This data is the raw foundation of the step count time series.
+Remember, this is just one of many parameters your smartphone or smartwatch samples.
+While many parameters don’t mean much to most people (yes, I’m looking at you, heart rate variability), when combined with other data, these parameters can estimate overall quantifiers, such as cardio fitness.

 To achieve this, you need to connect the time-series data into one large dataset with two identifying variables—time and type of measurement.
 This is called panel data.
 Separating it by type gives you multiple time series, while picking one particular point in time gives you a snapshot of everything about your health at a specific moment, like what was happening at 7:45 a.m.